- Band Management

 - Best Instruments

-Welcome to the fourth and final installment in our series on getting better live sound, co-presented by Performer Magazine and Yamaha.
+Welcome to the fourth and final installment in our series on how to mix live sound, co-presented by Performer Magazine and Yamaha.

 In this installment, we’ll go over some more useful tips to get the most out of your live mix.
 Yamaha has been kind enough to loan us one of the compact mixers from their wonderfully affordable XU series of analog mixers, as well as a pair of PA speakers from their rock-solid DBR line to test out some of these applications.
-Keep in mind this entry is designed for beginners to more moderate/advanced users, so if you’re already running FOH for a large-scale touring band or venue, this might not be for you.
+Keep in mind this entry is designed for beginners to more moderate/advanced users, so if you’re already running FOH for a large-scale touring band or venue, this might not be for you.▼ Article continues below ▼

 One of the best pieces of advice when it comes to live mixing comes to us via Performer fave Doria Roberts, an incredibly talented Atlanta-based singer/songwriter.
 She shares the following tidbit on frequencies: